SofianeHamlaoui/Conti-Clear/README.md

 -   [**Tob Trick**](https://twitter.com/trickleaks) - For the Chat Leaks.
 -   [**heParmak**](https://github.com/TheParmak) - For Translating the chats.

-© 2022 - Sofiane Hamlaooui - Making the world a better place 🌎
+© 2022 - Sofiane Hamlaooui - Making the world a better place earth_americas